What is a B2B content marketing funnel?

-The 3 Stages of a B2B Marketing Funnel
+The stages of a B2B content marketing funnel

-Most B2B funnels follow three stages: top of funnel, middle of funnel, and bottom of funnel.
+Most B2B content marketing funnels follow three stages: top of funnel, middle of funnel, and bottom of funnel.
 Each stage represents a different level of buyer awareness and readiness to purchase.

 Buyers don't always move straight through these stages.
 They loop back as they gather more information or bring in new stakeholders.